Timothy Woods

 The only way to cook medium-rare meat safely is to use an instant-read thermometer.

-Using your senses such as touch and sight are not accurate enough to guarantee the meat is cooked to the correct temperature for medium-rare.
+Using your senses, such as touch and sight, must be more accurate to guarantee the meat is cooked to the correct temperature for medium-rare.

-For a steak to be cooked to medium-rare, it must be cooked to an internal temperature of 145°F or 62.8°C and then left to rest for at least 3 minutes before being eaten.
+For a raw steak to be cooked to medium-rare, it must be cooked to an internal temperature of 145°F or 62.8°C and then left to rest for at least 3 minutes before being eaten [6].

-An instant-read meat thermometer is a tool you should not be without when grilling or smoking meat outdoors or cooking meat in the kitchen to ensure you are getting your temperatures correct in your meat!
+An instant-read meat thermometer is a tool you should only use when grilling or smoking meat outdoors or cooking meat in the kitchen to ensure you are getting your temperatures correct in your meat.

 References: